adrianclo/phenotyper/README.md

 ## procedure to prepare data files ready for processing
 - export .txt data files from Ethovision software as {ANSI} encoded

-- <strike>in case you exported each .txt data file as {unicode}, open each .txt file separately and overwrite with {UTF-8} encoding
+**in case data files were exported differently and there is no more access to Ethovision software:**

-  **be aware** that opening the files takes time, and some files cannot be opened with the standard text editor (max read capacity exceeded). for this, open the file with editpad lite7 {https://www.editpadlite.com/} and copy chunk by chunk into the standard text editor</strike>
+- in case you exported each .txt data file as {unicode}, open each .txt file separately and overwrite with {UTF-8} encoding **be aware** that opening the files takes time, and some files cannot be opened with the standard text editor (max read capacity exceeded). for this, open the file with editpad lite7 {https://www.editpadlite.com/} and copy chunk by chunk into the standard text editor

 - **optionally**: to compress the memory load, put all .txt data files in a zipped folder